shoryax/fake-news-detector/README.md

   -d '{"text": "This is a test news article to classify."}' -v
 ```

-You should receive a detailed JSON response with prediction, confidence, reasoning, claims identified, and fact-check summary.

-You can also use the provided smoke test script:
+Or use the provided smoke test script:

 ```bash
 python scripts/smoke_test.py https://your-vercel-app.vercel.app